sem CLI Reference#

 .
 So, in order to

-change from the current organization to tsoukalos_semaphoreci_com
+change from your current organization to tsoukalos_semaphoreci_com

 , you should

-execute the next command:
+execute the following command:

 sem context tsoukalos_semaphoreci_com